stuartdd/RemoteLogger/README.md

 # json_tools

+* This module is dependent on json_tools module

 Echos http requests sent to it.
+Logs all interactions.

+Logs are on screen

-Uses rules to define responses
+Uses rules to define responses if required